simonesilvestroni/m2m-website/_posts/2021-04-06-daw-from-logic-to-pro-tools-to-reaper-part-3.md

 ---

 Thanks for reading.
-I leave you with a video by American composer, producer and sound designer [Nick Peck](https://nicolaspeck.com/){:target="_blank" rel="noopener"}, who explains in 18 minutes his **11 reasons to switch from Pro Tools to REAPER**:
+I leave you with a video by American composer, producer and sound designer [Nick Peck](https://nicolaspeck.com/), who explains in 18 minutes his **11 reasons to switch from Pro Tools to REAPER**:

 {% include pattern-video.html id="BKCvJsG-zrQ" %}